joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/011-HA-and-DR.md

 - Backup power sources include batteries and generators.
 - In high-availability environments, generators should be redundant and fueled by different sources.

 ![](/img/docs/security-datacenter-redundancy.png)

 ### Failover

 Failover involves establishing an alternate location, such as a secondary data center or cloud infrastructure, where critical business functions can continue in case the primary site becomes unavailable due to a disaster or incident.

-### The Goal of Disaster Recovery

-- Complements Business Continuity for IT and communication service restoration
-- Guides emergency response for full recovery
-- Aims to restore to last-known reliable operations
-- Critical for overall business operation recovery

 ### Disaster Recovery Sites